VazkiiMods/Patchouli/docs/patchouli-basics/entry-json.md

 sorted alphabetically, whereas entries with different sorting numbers are sorted from lowest to highest.
 Priority entries always show up first.

-It's recommended you do NOT use this, as breaking the alphabetical sorting order can make things confusing, but it's left as an option.
+It's recommended you do *not* use this, as breaking the alphabetical sorting order can make things confusing, but it's left as an option.

 * **turnin** (String)